QuentinRa/blog.quentinra.dev/programming-languages/web/css/frameworks/bootstrap/index.md

 In the code above, on mobile, each element will take 12 columns (ex: a whole line), but on tablets (md), each element will take 6 columns, so we will be able to put two on the same line.
 </div><div>

-This code is a simplified version of the previous one, doing exactly the same. `row-cols-md-2` means that we should have 2 columns on md or higher, otherwise, we will have one <small>(as there is no other rule)</small>.
+This code is a simplified version of the previous one, doing the same. `row-cols-md-2` means that we should have 2 columns on md or higher, otherwise, we will have one <small>(as there is no other rule)</small>.

 ```html
 <div class="row row-cols-md-2">